Jmlannan/Black-Pearl-Media-Server-Docker-Compose-Arr/README.md

-# Black Pearl Media Server
+# Black Pearl Media Server, Docker Compose Arr Stack
 Using Docker containers to build a super great media server.
 Hardware agnostic and should be able to run anywhere docker can run.
 Decent processor/memory may be needed to use jellyfin well.